-Standard exemptions (SE), also known as Permit By Rule (PBR) are a kind of cookie cutter permit which is designed to allow operators of small or limited numbers of emissions units to meet all applicable CAAA requirements in easiest way possible.
-SEs are developed by regulatory agencies with standard text and forms published for public use.
-Typically they are comprised of a series of thresholds where if an emissions unit falls below or between them, the permit can be used.
-An example of the kind of thresholds included in SEs include, but is not limited to; quantity of paint sprayed, or material processed over a period of time.
+PBRs are developed by regulatory agencies with standard text and forms published for public use.
+Typically, they are comprised of a series of thresholds where if an emissions unit falls below or between them, the permit can be used.
+An example of the kind of thresholds included in PBRs include, but is not limited to, quantity of paint sprayed, or material processed over a period of time.
 These are usually simple, easily quantifiable metrics where both the operation and emissions from the emissions unit can be captured.

-SEs vary in their usage and how they are handled by regulatory agencies.
-Some SEs are "self-executing" and do not require any regulatory notification, while others require that a form be completed which contains information about the emissions unit operator, its specifications, anticipated operating parameters and quantity and type of emissions anticipated.
-Regardless of whether the SE is self-executing, or must be registered, it is common that a copy of the SE is maintained at or near the emissions unit.
+A PBR can vary in their usage and how they are implemented by regulatory agencies.
+Some PBRs are "self-executing" and do not require any regulatory notification, while others require that a form be completed which contains information about the emissions unit operator, its specifications, anticipated operating parameters and quantity and type of emissions anticipated.
+Regardless of whether the PBR is self-executing, or must be registered, it is recommended that a copy of the PBR is maintained at or near the emissions unit(s).

-As with the other permit types discussed, it is likely that an installation will hold multiple permits of different types.
-In the case of SEs, when a facility holds other "larger" permits, the SEs must be incorporated into those other permits.
-This usually simplifies the other permit and will only include basic information about the emissions unit with references to the compliance requirements contained within the SE.
+It is common for DAF installations to hold multiple permits of varying types.
+In the case of PBRs, when a facility holds a "larger" facility-wide permit, basic information about the emissions unit with references to the compliance requirements contained within the PBR are incorporated into the permit.